 What hours are the Map Center open for public reference?

-The Map Center staff is generally available from 10 am to 7 pm Monday through Thursday, and from 10 am to 5 pm Fridays and Saturdays.
+The Map Center staff is generally available from 10 am to 5 pm Monday through Wednesday and Friday, and from 10 am to 7 pm on Thursdays.
 In order to provide you with the highest level of efficient service, it is best to schedule an appointment to examine materials from the collection.
 For general reference inquiries or to schedule an appointment, you may communicate with us by email (email@example.com) or telephone (617-859-2387).
-For more specialized reference questions, please contact Evan Thornberry, Cartographic Reference and Preservation Assistant, Norman B. Leventhal Map Center, at firstname.lastname@example.org or telephone at 617-859-2140.
+For more specialized reference questions, please contact Evan Thornberry, Cartographic Reference and Preservation Librarian, Norman B. Leventhal Map Center, at firstname.lastname@example.org or telephone at 617-859-2140.

 How can I get started in conducting geographic reference involving maps and atlases when Map Center staff is not available?

 The Social Science Department (located in the north alcove adjacent to the Bates Reading Room in the McKim building) is staffed to answer questions about current geographical locations, especially in Boston and Massachusetts, as well as historical/genealogical questions pertaining to Boston and vicinity.
 If they are unable to answer your question, they may refer you to Government Documents (for maps recently published by the Federal government) or Microtext (for microfilm copies of Sanborn insurance maps for New England from the late 19th to mid-20th century).
 If you do not find the information you seek in these departments please schedule an appointment with the Map Center.